Tigran Sargsyan: Biography

 Tigran Sargsyan was born on 29 January 1960 in the city of Vanadzor, Armenian SSR.
 He was still a child, when his family moved to Yerevan, where in 1967–1977 Sargsyan received his primary education at Yerevan Pushkin School No. 8.

 Education

 Tigran Sargsyan entered Yerevan Technical College No. 14, which he finished in 1978.
 The same year Sargsyan entered Yerevan Institute of National Economy, Faculty of Economy and Planning.
 In 1980 he entered Leningrad Financial and Economic Institute after N. A. Voznesenskiy, from which he graduated in 1983.

 In 1987 Tigran Sargsyan received his PhD at Leningrad Financial and Economic Institute, where he defended his thesis titled "Regional social-economic development planning on Armenia's example".

-In 1994 Tigran Sargsyan studied at the Faculty of "Law-making Activity," in the International Law Institute, Washington DC, USA.
+In 1994 Tigran Sargsyan studied at the Faculty of "Law-making Activity," in the International Law Institute, Washington, D.C., United States.

-In 1996–1997 he studied "Effective Banking Management" at Institute of Economic Development, World Bank, Washington, USA.
+In 1996–1997 he studied "Effective Banking Management" at the Institute of Economic Development, World Bank, Washington, United States.